fermyon/spin/docs/content/sips/013-cloud-plugin.md

-When a user executes `spin login` or `spin deploy` and the cloud plugin is not installed on their system, Spin will inform the user that the `spin cloud` plugin has not been installed.
+When a user executes `spin login` or `spin deploy` and the cloud plugin is not installed on their system, Spin will inform the user that the `spin cloud` plugin has not been installed, then prompt the user to install the plugin.

 ```
 $ spin login
-Error: plugin `cloud` is not installed.
-Try running `spin plugin install cloud`.
+The `cloud` plugin is required.
+Installing now.
+Are you sure you want to install plugin 'cloud' [...]? yes
+Plugin 'cloud' was installed successfully!
 ```

 ## Future design considerations